mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 - :ref`RawFileInfo <algm-RawFileInfo-v1>` now provides sample information.
 - :ref`SetInstrumentParameter <algm-SetInstrumentParameter-v1>` now supports also boolean parameters, and better validates the inputs.
+- :ref`FilterEvents <algm-FilterEvents-v1>` now accepts a general TableWorkspace as the splitters workspace.
+The TableWorkspace must have at least 3 columns.
+The first 3 columns are for relative starting time, relative stopping time and target workspace tag for splitters, respectively.
+- :ref`FilterEvents <algm-FilterEvents-v1>` now generates a sample log named *splitter* of each output workspace (i.e., splitted workspace) to represent the event filter that is applied to it.
+- :ref`FilterEvents <algm-FilterEvents-v1>` now splits all the sample logs if the input splitters are given by MatrixWorkspace or a general TableWorkspace.

 Bug Fixes
 #########